 Read more on how to get your ADN!

 For second career seekers looking to switch to the nursing profession, a BSN Bridge Program will help segway your acquired skills to the skills required for admittance into a nursing program.
 Many people choose to first pursue the ADN program, so they can enter the workforce, gather experience and go to school later to obtain their BSN in an RN to BSN program.

 Bachelor of Science in Nursing

-A BSN program typically takes four or five years to earn a bachelor’s degree and can take the NCLEX-RN immediately after graduating from the program.
+A BSN program typically takes four or five years to complete.
+You can take the NCLEX-RN immediately after you graduate from the program and earn your bachelor’s degree.
 BSN programs are recognized for giving learners a well-rounded education and preparing them to successfully enter the nursing field.
 Compared to the ADN-level degree offerings, BSN programs feature more extensive clinical experiences.
 There are also accelerated BSN programs, which take around two years to complete.
 You can access this kind of degree only if you already completed a degree program or nurse training course.